risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-streaming-performance.md

 - Union (which needs to deduplicate rows) instead of Union ALL.
 - UDF performance issues.

-For these cases, you might consider rewriting your queries to perform better.
+For these scenarios, it would be beneficial to consider rewriting your queries to optimize their performance.

-If you have any difficulty with this, or if you encounter other issues that are listed here, please feel free to ask us for help in our Slack channel [**#toubleshooting**](https://www.risingwave.com/slack).
+If you encounter any difficulties or need assistance with the provided content, please don't hesitate to reach out to us for help.
+You can join our [Slack channel #troubleshooting](https://www.risingwave.com/slack) and ask your questions there.
+We are here to support you and address any issues you may have.